eduardonunesp/ethquery/README.md

 +---------+------------------------+---------+
 ```

-> The CURRENT means the the configuration used at the moment
+> The CURRENT means the configuration used at the moment

 ```bash
 # Switching current configuration